Koukyosyumei/Runwai/README.md

     assert_eq(curr.is_clo + curr.is_clz, 1);

     // We want to prove that `curr.a[0] | {v: F | if is_clz == 1 then (b >> (32 - curr.a[0] + 1)) == 1 && b >> (32 - result) == 0 else ..}`
+    // We need to allow non-quadratic operations inside the predicate of the refinment types.
 	}
 }
 ```